educalo77/Ego-Toyota/README.md

 ## Instructions

-1- Clone the repo.
+1- Clone the repo.&nbsp;
-2- Open api folder and install dependencies with the following command: npm install 3- Do the same in client folder.
+2- Open api folder and install dependencies with the following command: npm install.&nbsp;
+3- Do the same in client folder.&nbsp;
-4- Create a DB in postgres.
+4- Create a DB in postgres.&nbsp;
-5- Create a .env file inside api and inside client both in root directory.
+5- Create a .env file inside api and inside client both in root directory.&nbsp;
 6- .env in api must constain the following lines:

         PG_USER = <username_in_postgres>